jeffh/Fox/docs/source/generators.rst

 .. _Clojure's sequence abstraction: http://clojure.org/sequences

-We'll mimic the behavior of Fox's algorithm:
+We'll mimic the behavior of Fox's integer shrinking algorithm:

 - Shrink to 10.
 - Shrink towards 10 by 50% of its current value.